 It’s worth noting that voltage issues can occur at the valve rather than the controller itself.
 This is the circuit that physically allows the controller to turn on the water, and it’s a common source of trouble.
-Fortunately, voltage and valve problems are common repairs for us.

 A sprinkler system has more than just a smart controller.
 It sends water through pipes, and water-flow issues can cause plenty of sprinklers to sit and do nothing after you turn them on.

 If cleaning or replacing the nozzle doesn’t fix the problem, the next place to look is at the actual head.
 In these cases, your sprinklers might drip water instead of spraying it.
 Or, no water actually leaves the head, and either a leak forms underground or water flow is interrupted to the rest of the system.
-That may require us to replace the head altogether.
+That may require you to replace the head altogether.

 Valve problems come in two categories.
 Like controllers, a valve can be turned off on purpose.
 Systems have master valves that allow you to turn off the water completely.
-This is common in winterizing and when performing certain maintenance tasks, so it doesn’t hurt to make sure your system has access to water in the first place.
+This is common when performing certain maintenance tasks, so it doesn’t hurt to make sure your system has access to water in the first place.